A Vertex-Weighted Tutte Symmetric Function, and Constructing Graphs with Equal Chromatic Symmetric Function: Relating the Tutte Symmetric Function With Other Graph Functions

 As with any graph function, it is natural to consider the extent to which the chromatic symmetric function distinguishes nonisomorphic graphs.
-The original chromatic symmetric function $X_G$ fails to distinguish nonisomorphic graphs with as few as five vertices \cite{stanley}, and Orellana and Scott \cite{ore} used a relation on triangles to construct families of infinitely many pairs of graphs with equal chromatic symmetric function.
+The original chromatic symmetric function $X_G$ fails to distinguish nonisomorphic graphs with as few as five vertices \cite{stanley}, and Orellana and Scott \cite{ore} used a modular relation on triangles to construct families of infinitely many pairs of graphs with equal chromatic symmetric function\footnote{In fact, a recent result of Penaguiao \cite{raul} shows that in every pair of nonisomorphic graphs with the same chromatic symmetric function, one may be transformed into the other via finitely many applications of the relation from \cite{ore}.}.

 The deletion-contraction relation on $X_{(G,w)}$ and $XB_{(G,w)}$ is a powerful and simple tool for finding such constructions.
 Throughout this section, we will repeatedly use the following simple but fundamental lemma: